vishalk4u/LSE-Practitioner-Challenge-2024/Data/README.md

-This folder contains the data used for Pyhton code for default and asset correlation.
+This folder contains the data used for Python code for default and asset correlation.